-Challenges of Being a CEO: What it Takes to Lead a Company & Being a Great CEO
+CEO Challenges: What it Takes to Lead a Company & Be a Great CEO

-There is no recipe to becoming a great CEO.
-Joseph Bower, professor at Harvard Business School general management for 51 years, says the basic ingredients of a great CEO are intelligence, high level of energy (because management work is very demanding), persistence, patience, courage, and great communication skills which helps others see your vision.
+CEO Challenges: There is no recipe for becoming a great CEO.
+Joseph Bower, professor at Harvard Business School general management for 51 years, says the basic ingredients of a great CEO are intelligence, a high level of energy (because management work is very demanding), persistence, patience, courage, and great communication skills which helps others see your vision.

 But alongside having quality characteristics and ambition, a great CEO or business owner becomes great when they overcome their challenges the right way.
 It is easy to feel as though they are the only one going through the troubles they are facing, and question whether or not they are doing all the right things for their company and employees.
 They are not alone.
 A good leader is able to lead their company in the right direction through thick or thin, and still have profitable returns.

 It’s not always smooth sailing for companies, and every once in a while they are faced with a trial that can make or break the company.
 Leaders of major enterprises like Merrill Lynch and Lehman Brothers couldn’t battle the recession of 2007; they were acquired and the management replaced.
 Good leaders recognize that the aftermath of a negative event is a formative experience that changes your company forever.
 They should be careful to identify any physical and emotional impact left due to the damage done to the company, and work to bring the company back on track without creating an adverse reaction from stakeholders and employees.

 Ken Chenault, CEO of American Express, says the best career advice he’s heard in his life was from his father who said, “Don’t forget who you are with the title or job that you hold.”